What is Actoplus Met?

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Actoplus Met.
-Be sure your caregivers know ahead of time that you are using this medication.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking this medicine.
+Be sure your caregivers know ahead of time that you are using this medicine.

-To make sure you can safely take Actoplus Met, tell your doctor if you have any of these other conditions:
+To make sure Actoplus Met is safe for you, tell your doctor if you have ever had:

 if you are 80 years or older.

-Certain oral diabetes medications may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes.
+Actoplus Met may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

 How should I take Actoplus Met?

 Take Actoplus Met with meals.
-Take the extended-release (XR) tablet once daily with your evening meal.
-Do not crush, chew, or break an extended-release tablet.
-Swallow it whole.
-Breaking the pill may cause too much of the drug to be released at one time.
+Take the extended-release tablet once daily with your evening meal.

 If you take extra vitamin B12 while you are taking Actoplus Met, take only the amount of vitamin B12 that your doctor has prescribed.